GetLivreru/MovieApp/README.md

 News Updates: Access the latest news articles related to movies.
 Admin Panel: Admins can manage the application through the admin panel.
 Quizzes: Engage with quizzes related to movies for entertainment and knowledge.
-## Contributors
-GetLivreru
-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-Special thanks to TMDB and News API for providing access to their APIs, enabling the functionality of this application.

-Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
-Happy movie browsing!